lorenzodeveloper/CyberDindarolo/README.md

 (who participate to the pb) all the things they bought together.

 Each user has a credit:
-- It increases when inserting a product in the piggy bank
+- It increases when inserting a product in the piggybank
-- it decreases when buying something
+- it decreases when buying something from the piggybank

 ## Original requirements